Your task: Create and publish one or more pieces of writing or creative media that explore why you engage in the movements for climate justice

 Welcome to the first round of our SustainUS COP23 Creative Challenge!
 This first wave focuses on the “why” stories, the stories that come from within us.
 These are our personal stories, the ones that offer up a part of our own journey to capture both hearts and minds and motivate others to join and stay with our movements.

-The deadline for this first round of the Creative Challenge is May 1, at 11:59pm.
+The (soft) deadline for this first round of the Creative Challenge is April 24, at 11:59pm ET.
+(We will accept submissions for Round One until the entire Challenge window closes on May 22nd, but encourage people to submit early to this first deadline.)
 You are welcome to submit one or more pieces between now and then.
 You should submit links to your published work via this submission form.
-You must take part in this first round of the challenge in order to be considered for our youth delegation to COP22.
+You must take part in this first round of the challenge in order to be considered for our youth delegation to COP23.

 “You may tell a tale that takes up residence in someone’s soul, becomes their blood and self and purpose.
 That tale will move them and drive them and who knows that they might do because of it, because of your words.
 That is your role, your gift.” – Erin Morgenstern

 “This work is always, first and last, storytelling work, or what some of my friends call ‘the battle of the story.’
 Building, remembering, retelling, celebrating our own stories is all part of our work.” – Rebecca Solnit